Michael and Terrence Yap

 'The value of industry-based learning is now recognised by other tertiary institutions in Australia and Singapore.’

 Michael’s loyalty to Swinburne has been, in part, a way of valuing the contribution it has made to his career development.
-It was also born out of recognition and respect for the institution’s practical approach to providing students with a taste of how industries perform in the real world and the leadership shown by Vice-Chancellor Linda Kristjanson.
+It was also born out of recognition and respect for the institution’s practical approach to providing students with a taste of how industries perform in the real world and the leadership shown by former Vice-Chancellor Linda Kristjanson.

 ‘The value of industry-based learning is now recognised by other tertiary institutions in Australia and Singapore,’ Michael says.
 ‘It goes hand in hand with a student’s long-term career performance.’